VR-25/acc/README.md

 ### Logs

-Logs are stored at `/sbin/_acc/`.
+Logs are stored at `/sbin/.acc/`.
 You can export all to `/sdcard/acc-logs-$device.tar.bz2` with `acc --log --export`.
 In addition to acc logs, the archive includes `config.txt` and `magisk.log`.

 ---
-## Power Supply Log
+## POWER SUPPLY LOG

-Please upload `/sbin/_acc/acc-power_supply-*.log` to [this dropbox](https://www.dropbox.com/request/WYVDyCc0GkKQ8U5mLNlH/).
+Please upload `/sbin/.acc/acc-power_supply-*.log` to [this dropbox](https://www.dropbox.com/request/WYVDyCc0GkKQ8U5mLNlH/).
 This file contains invaluable power supply information, such as battery details and available charging control files.
-I'm creating a public database for mutual benefit.
+A public database is being built for mutual benefit.
 Your cooperation is greatly appreciated.

 Privacy Notes

-- When asked for a name, give your `XDA username`.
+- When asked for a name, give your `XDA username` or any random name.
 - For the email, you can type something like `noway@areyoucrazy.com`.

 Example
-- Name: `VR25 .`
+- Name: `user .`
 - Email: `myemail@iscool.com`